jgphilpott/polyplot/docs/devops/cli/README.md

 ## Navigation

 **Most of the Flint aliases are for retrieving documents and collections however there are also a few simple navigation aliases.** Try typing `cwd` and `lsa` to get your location on the file system and a list of all the local files and folders.
 Now type `cl` to clear the screen and `spark` to get a list of all the commands available to the CLI.
-To execute a specific common type `fire` and then a space and the name of the command.
+To execute a specific command type `fire` and then a space and the name of the command.

 Alias | Description
 --- | ---